-Natural gas furnaces need adequate space and airflow to run right.
+Natural gas furnaces need adequate space and airflow to work right.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much area should your equipment really have?
+So how much area should your furnace really have?

 How Much Space Does My Furnace Need?